 In such a case, it makes life easier for professionals to keep track of their content and assets and will also enable them to deliver them to the right set of people at the right time.
-One such solution that we would be discussing in detail is the Adobe Experience Manager, goes by the acronym AEM.
+One such solution that we would be discussing in detail in the Adobe Experience Manager, which goes by the acronym AEM.

-AEM, in layman terms, can be termed as a faster and an easier way to give access to your customers what they want by providing them with user-friendly interfaces and built-in features.
-As it’s easy to use, AEM has gained a huge popularity for the product as well as for the organization.
+AEM, in layman terms, can be termed as a faster and easier way to give access to your customers what they want by providing them with user-friendly interfaces and built-in features.
+As it’s easy to use, AEM has gained huge popularity for the product as well as for the organization.

 Apache Sling uses a Java Content Repository (JCR, which is built with Apache Jackrabbit) object database to continue to store the required information.
 Apache Sling has its own HTTP server which can be used as a Web Application with an Application server (usually Jetty).
-This provides the basic functionality of a server and servlet framework.
+This provides the basic functionality of a server and a servlet framework.

 Apache Sling is outdated gravely and hence, Adobe expanded the functionalities of Sling to produce their own enhanced version of Apache Sling called the Adobe CRX (Content Repository eXtreme).
 Since the beginning of CQ 5.4, the functionality underlying is transferred to Granite.
-CRX or Granite took care of most of the underlying functionalities or low-level functionalities as like event management, user management, and data persistence.
+CRX or Granite took care of most of the underlying functionalities or low-level functionalities as event management, user management, and data persistence.

 The diagram below shows the basic architecture of AEM with its interdependencies.
 These could be from its own internal management or also their third-party equivalents.